 At checkout, the gateway transfers the cardholder information to the issuing bank to verify the request.
 The data is further handled by a payment processor at which one has a merchant account, although some processors have their own gateways.
 At this stage, the bank will either approve or reject the payment with the corresponding message appearing on the end user’s mobile screen.

 The payment gateway is actually an API you integrate to make a request for charging a customer's card.
 Most reputable payment platforms provide an API that works with the backend language of your mobile app.
 Using this API, the app can talk to the payment platform.
-Typically, the integration can be done within one working day.
+Typically, API integration services can complete the integration within a few working days.

 The data traffic that goes through a gateway is transferred privately and always enciphered.
 If the payment information was transmitted right to the processor (without a gateway stage) it could be easily interpreted.
 This would allow an intruder to make fraudulent transactions.